A potential-based construction of the increasing supermartingale coupling: The shadow measure and

 We now turn to the associativity of the shadow measure.
 The proof in the martingale case, given by Beiglb\"{o}ck and Juillet \cite{BeiglbockJuillet:16}, is delicate and relies on the approximation of $\mu$ by atomic measures.
 On the other hand, Nutz and Stebegg \cite{NutzStebegg:18} only give a comment that the proof in the supermartingale case can be obtained along the lines of Beiglb\"{o}ck and Juillet \cite{BeiglbockJuillet:16}.
-Thanks to Theorem \ref{thm:shadow_potential}, and similarly to Hobson and Norgilas \cite[Theorem 3]{HobsonNorgilas:21}, we are able to give a direct proof of the associativity of the supermartingale shadow.
+Thanks to Theorem \ref{thm:shadow_potential}, and similarly to Beiglb\"{o}ck et al. \cite[Theorem 3]{BHN:20}, we are able to give a direct proof of the associativity of the supermartingale shadow.

 \begin{prop} Let $\mu_1,\mu_2,\nu\in\sM$.
 Suppose $\mu=\mu_1+\mu_2$ and $\mu\leq_{pcd}\nu$.
 Then $\mu_2\leq_{pcd}\nu-S^\nu(\mu_1)$ and

 \end{prop} \begin{proof}

 We first prove that $\mu_2\leq_{pcd}\nu-S^\nu(\mu_1)$.
 Define $P_\theta:\R\to\R_+$ by